 - Snacks are often very energy-dense and addictive (when was the last time you remember craving a piece of broccoli, in comparison?)

 - Snacks often have little or no nutritional value.

 - Concentrated sugary snacks will make you feel hungry again in a short period once your blood sugars crash back down, leaving you feeling even hungrier!

 - Nibbling non-stop increases the risk of tooth decay as every contact your teeth have with sugar will feed the plaque bacteria.
 Apart from losing weight, your teeth will be another reason for keeping the snacks under control!

 Here are my Top 10 'office treat' alternatives to help you and your colleagues stay healthy:*

 *attempt at own risk

 - Announce your recent conversion to veganism and provide a 5L tub of gluten-free guacamole

-- Bring in all the individual ingredients for cake, and suggest a team building exercise
+- Bring in all the individual ingredients for the cake, and suggest a team-building exercise

 - Weigh each co-worker first and personally distribute treats solely based on their BMI